lifeinink/my-e-cv/markdown/web_scraper.md

     driver = webdriver.Chrome(options=options,service=service)
 ```
 ##### Scraping
-Achieved by simply traversing through the list of URLs and extracting the number of jobs from each page as displayed in a element with a unique class name.
+Achieved by traversing through the list of combined URLs and extracting the number of jobs from each page (which was stored in an HTML element with a unique class name).
 ```python
 def scrapeURL(driver,url):
     driver.get(url)